charlourdes/spending-analyser/README.md

 1. ### Synthetic but realistic transaction data
- This included data on merchants, spending catagories, amounts in £ and times of purchase.
-Also set with a realistic budget.
+ This included data on merchants, spending categories, amounts in £ and times of purchase.
+I also set a realistic budget to average spending behaviour.

 I created data for August and September to replicate realistic month-to-month themes.
 This allowed me to compare and contrast the data across both months.